Welcome to the world of Professional Counseling!

-Your journey towards full licensure as a professional counselor can be very exciting!
+Your journey towards full licensure as a professional counselor can be very exciting.
 In fact, by the time your complete your formal education and LPC internship, your clinical training experience will rival that of most medical professionals.

-My primary responsibility as a supervisor is to help one grow as a counselor while acting as a type of gatekeeper for the profession.
-In other words, I work to develop a professional relationship with an LPC intern that will enhance quality outcomes for clients in complex clinical situations, help identify personal strengths and limitations, and empower one to increase professional knowledge and competence.
+Second to that, I strive to help one grow as a counselor while acting as a type of gatekeeper for the profession.
+I work to develop a professional relationship with an LPC intern that will enhance quality outcomes for clients in complex clinical situations, help identify personal strengths and limitations, and empower one to increase professional knowledge and competence.

-Interested in Supervision?
 Call or email me.
 I'd be happy to chat.